 Who We Are

-The Planned Parenthood Action Fund is a nonprofit, non-partisan group.
-We are backed by 10 million activists, donors, and other supporters all working to advance access to sexual health care and defend reproductive rights.
+Planned Parenthood Action Fund is a nonprofit, non-partisan group.
+PPAF is backed by more than 7 million activists, donors, and other supporters working to advance access to sexual health care and defend reproductive rights.
 While PPAF works at the national level, local Planned Parenthood advocacy and political organizations are fighting to defend reproductive rights in states across the country.

 There is much to defend — but we’re up for the task.
 From the time Margaret Sanger opened the country’s first birth control clinic (only to be arrested), Planned Parenthood’s staff and supporters have been pioneers in reproductive rights and self-determination.